jbis9051/screenview/README.md

 ## Abstract

-ScreenView is a suite of cryptographical and application level networking protocols culminating to create a zero configuration end to end encrypted remote screen viewing and controlling software.
+ScreenView is a suite of cryptographical and application level networking protocols culminating in a zero configuration end to end encrypted remote screen viewing and controlling software.
 ScreenView aims to replace TeamViewer, RDP, and VNC for many use cases while being more performant and more secure.
 ScreenView requires little set up and is just as easy or easier to set up than other solutions.
 ScreenView defines four different